kushagra-619/Kushagra.github.io/README.md

 **Data Analyst @ ITMC Solutions Inc. | New Jersey, USA** (Sep 2024-Current)

-As a Data Analyst with over 2 years of experience, I have played a key role in transforming raw data into valuable business insights.
+As a Data Analyst with over **2+ years of experience**, I have played a key role in transforming raw data into valuable business insights.
 My work focuses on data analysis, reporting, and process optimization, primarily using SQL, Python, and Tableau.
 - Data Analysis & Reporting: Leveraged SQL (MySQL, Oracle DB) to write complex queries for extracting, transforming, and loading data from various databases.
 Developed interactive Tableau dashboards to provide real-time insights and visualizations that enhanced decision-making for stakeholders across departments.
 - Data Quality & Validation: Ensured data integrity by performing thorough validation checks and cleaning datasets.
 I worked extensively with large datasets, applying techniques like data normalization and deduplication to ensure high-quality outputs.
 - Cross-functional Collaboration: Worked closely with business units to gather and document requirements, translating them into actionable insights.
 This resulted in process improvements, data-driven strategies, and optimized performance tracking.